Brian Kennedy, director of The Toledo Museum of Art, shares his reaction to the book Being the Boss: The 3 Imperatives for Becoming a Great Leader.

 Below is a representation of the themes explored.
 Click on a word or phrase to see relevant content.

-community 2013 Innovation Team engage stakeholders organizational culture mission focus Collaboration Vision convergence seminars 2012 partnerships communication leadership understand why staff buy-in social media business model audience relationships
+community 2013 Innovation Team engage stakeholders organizational culture mission focus seminars Collaboration Vision convergence 2012 partnerships communication leadership understand why Team seminar staff buy-in social media Strategy

 Mulenga Kapwepwe, Chairperson of the National Arts Council of Zambia and Salzburg Global Forum for Young Cultural Leaders faculty, suggests that arts leaders are best equipped to shape the future.